-So, how crazy do you have to be to attempt the Khammouane Loop in central Laos?
+So, how crazy do you have to be to attempt ‘The Loop’ (a.k.a.
+Thakhek Loop) in central Laos?
 I suppose that depends on your definition of crazy.

 Looking back now, it seems quite astonishing that I was able to get my physical therapist wife to climb onto the back of a plasticy little motorcycle and ride 300 miles through some of the most challenging and remote roads in Laos, or anywhere for that matter.
 But she did agree (with very little convincing I might add) to alter our flexible itinerary and give it a go.

 I’m not sure if Lori would have felt quite so comfortable if we hadn’t ridden a scooter around the hills outside of Chiang Mai a few weeks prior, but that trip went off without a hitch — in the midst of busy Thai traffic and steep, winding mountain roads.
 Perhaps, then it was an easy mental jump from scootering for the day in a fairly industrialized country to zipping through the jungle on a motorbike in one of the poorest and under-industrialized places on Earth?
 All I knew was that I was itching for the chance to get on the back of a bike in a country like Laos and do something a bit more challenging, adventurous, and rewarding than meandering through yet another Buddhist wat (temple) or doing another self-guided walking tour of a mildly interesting modern Asian city.